Stoic vs tadoy

 Where tadoy is different

-Stoic frames everything through one philosophical school.
-That's a feature for the audience that wants it, and a limit for everyone else. tadoy's prompts are editorial — written for someone who lives a contemporary life and wants the page to meet them where they are, not in 100 AD Rome.
+Stoic frames everything through one philosophical school — a feature for the audience that wants it, a limit for everyone else. tadoy's prompts are editorial, written for someone who lives a contemporary life, and its morning page synthesises sleep, weather, calendar, scripture (if you've chosen a tradition) and the day's habits before the first prompt fires.
+Same bookend shape; wider integration.

 Body and faith, not just mind